51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 - _Contested Comms, No Disruption_ - Players may monitor known enemy frequencies that are in the clear (i.e., not encrypted) but are prohibited from disrupting or jamming those frequencies.
-- _Contest Comms_ - Players are free to use tactics that monitor, deny, or disrupt enemy communications on frequencies that are in the clear.
+- _Contested Comms_ - Players are free to use tactics that monitor, deny, or disrupt enemy communications on frequencies that are in the clear.

 The specific boundaries must be communicated to the players during perparation, planning,